A free business bank account is perfect for new businesses or those switching banks, helping you avoid monthly fees.

 Account Summary

 The Monzo Business Lite account is a free, FCA-regulated business account that offers key features for small businesses.
-It includes a UK current account with a debit card and up to £85,000 FSCS protection on eligible deposits.
 Sign-up is fully mobile, and you get 24/7 support from real humans.

 You can send unlimited, fee-free instant UK bank transfers, accept payments via Tap to Pay, and use Apple Pay or Google Pay abroad without extra charges.